As I entered the hotel lobby, a grenade exploded, shattering glass everywhere. An employee shoved me into a hall closet and locked the door.

 Available in: paperback (5-1/2×8-1/2, 219 pages)

-I ship domestically in the USA with media shipping for $3.00.
-Outside the country please contact me to make proper arrangements.
+For orders outside the country please contact me to make proper arrangements.